di-dimitrov/Multimodal-Persuasion-Technique-Detection/README.md

 **Task 1:** Given a meme, identify whether it contains a persuasion technique or no techniques are used in the meme.
 This is a binary classification problem.

-**Task 2:** Given a meme, identify which persuasion techniques, organized in a hierarchy, are used both in the textual and in the visual content of the meme (multimodal task).
-If the ancestor node of a technique is selected, only partial reward wil be given.
+**Task 2:** Given a meme, identify which persuasion techniques organized in a hierarchy, are used both in the textual and in the visual content of the meme (multimodal task).
+If the ancestor node of a technique is predicted, only partial reward is given (see evaluation metrics for details).
 This is a hierarchical multilingual multilabel classification problem.
+The list of techniques, together with definitions and examples, are available [on the competition website](https://propaganda.math.unipd.it/neurips2023competition/definitions22.html).
+The list of ancestors of each technique is described in the file [hierarchy-rewards.txt](hierarchy-rewards.txt).

 ## Data Format